 - If the infected computers are used for illicit purposes, the victim may face complaints (denial of service attacks, infection of visitor devices, hosting of illegal content, etc.).

-- The loss of confidential information, notably including data of a personal nature, may result in complaints received from the victims or from the CNPD.
+- The loss of confidential information, notably including data of a personal nature, may result in complaints received from the victims or the CNPD.

 - Impact on reputation